zencart/documentation/Developer_Documentation/1.6/code_docs/modules/shipping_modules.md

 ```

 ##### General Quote (all methods)
-When the `quote` function is called with an input `$method` value of '' (an empty string), the function returns an array containing quotes for **all** methods it provides, as illustrated by the following example.
+When the `quote` function is called with an input `$method` value of '' (an empty string), the function returns an array containing quotes for **all** methods it provides.
 One `methods` array entry is provided for each *method* applicable to the current order.

 This form of the function call is used by the *Shipping Estimator* and in the shipping-method selection provided by the `checkout_shipping` page's handling.